Below is a detailed breakdown of the syllabus covered on the iTEC Level 3 Massage Diploma course.

 Unit iUCT24: Provide Body Massage for Complementary Therapies

-Classes are taught in small groups, using talks, lectures, visuals and detailed practical demonstration.
+Classes are taught in small groups with detailed practical demonstration and guided massage.
 Students work closely with the tutor learning not only the techniques but also how to protect themselves from the strain and stress while carrying out body therapy.

 You will learn